 - What is the weather like in the area?

-- Harsh weather can make getting to class during the day challenging, especially if you aren’t used to that sort of weather.
-It can be helpful to look into average weather for different times of the year to see if you’d enjoy living in that climate for 3-5 years.
+- Harsh weather can make commuting to class difficult, especially if you’re not used to extreme conditions.
+It’s a good idea to research the average weather throughout the year to determine if you’ll be comfortable living in that climate for the next 3-5 years.

 - Where is the campus located?